U.S. Route 119

 U.S. Route 119 (US 119) is a spur of US 19.
-It is a north–south route (on a northeast-southwest alignment) that was an original United States highway of 1926.
+It is a north–south route (on a northeast–southwest alignment) that was an original United States highway of 1926.
 It is Corridor G of the Appalachian Development Highway System (ADHS) east of US 23 and KY 80 in Kentucky to Interstate 64 at Charleston, West Virginia.
+It is the longest road in West Virginia.

 Route description

 Kentucky

 In Kentucky, US 119 is a two- and four-lane highway running from Pineville at U.S. Route 25E to the West Virginia state line at South Williamson.
 It follows the Cumberland River past Harlan to near the source of the river's Poor Fork, crosses Pine Mountain south of Whitesburg, then follows a meandering course along the mountain to Jenkins, where it joins US 23 and turns north to Pikeville.
-Just north of Pikeville it turns east to South Williamson, where it crosses the Tug Fork of the Big Sandy River into Williamson, W.Va.
+Just north of Pikeville it turns east to South Williamson, where it crosses the Tug Fork of the Big Sandy River into Williamson, West Virginia.